Simon Wilson's Northcote Notebook: Labour closes gap in Northcote byelection and Act wants six-lane motorway and bridge at Pt Chevalier

 Northcote has not always voted National.
 It tends to vote with the governing party, preferring National in each election from 2005, Labour in 1999 and 2002, and National before than in 1996.

-Advance voting in the by-election started today and polling day is in less than two weeks, on Saturday, May 9.
+Advance voting in the byelection started today and polling day is in less than two weeks, on Saturday, June 9.

 Meanwhile, Act Party candidate Stephen Berry will reveal a remarkable Auckland transport policy at a Northcote candidates' debate in Beach Haven tonight.